telerik/blazor-docs/introduction.md

 <!-- see the config file for the this declaration -->
 {% include intro-page-table.html %}

-Tell us which components you want implemented and how you intend to use them, and Blazor, at [our feedback portal](https://feedback.telerik.com/blazor).
+Use [our feedback portal](https://feedback.telerik.com/blazor) to tell us which components you want us to create and how you intend to use them with Blazor.

 ## Trial Version and Commercial License